sourcelens/The_Ultimate_Beginners_Course_For_ComputerScience_Or_IT/Questions/Q_24_CombinationGateQuiz/Quiz01.md

 **Description**

-a) If A =1 and B = 0, C will be 1, because it is the output of a NAND gate.

-b) If A =1 and B = 0, C will be 1, because it is the output of a NAND gate.

-c) If A =1 and B = 0, C will be 1, because it is the output of a NAND gate.

-d) If A =1 and B = 0, C will be 1, because it is the output of a NAND gate.
+If A =1 and B = 0, C will be 1, because it is the output of a NAND gate.

 ---
 ---